BBreeden/hugo-triple-mando/content/post/2021-retro.md

 +++
-title = "2021 in Review: Middle of the Road" description = "If I had to summarize my 2021 year, I would describe it as one of best years of my journey in regards to development.
+title = "2021 in Review: Growth"
+description = "If I had to summarize my 2021 year, I would describe it as one of best years of my journey in regards to development.
 My physical game got better and my mental game got sharper.
 But it's a long story..." tags = [
     "Tournament Report",